 This website puts small files (known as ‘cookies’) onto your computer to collect information about how you browse the site.

 - measure how you use the website so it can be updated and improved based on your needs

 - remember the notifications you’ve seen so that we don’t show them to you again.

-We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
-We only use this information for statistical analysis purposes and then the data is removed from the system.
+The cookies from this website aren’t used to identify you personally.
+We only use the information for statistical analysis purposes and then the data is removed from the system.

+You’ll normally see a message on the site before we store a cookie on your computer.
 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+However, if you decline it may prevent you from taking full advantage of the website.

 If you follow Nugent on social media and contact us through any such third party sites you will need to make sure you are familiar with privacy policies and settings for those particular sites.

-We do not collect, hold or use any date about you from our social media sites.
+We do not collect, hold or use any data about you from our social media sites.
 Nugent can take no responsibility for issues relating to privacy of information for social media or third party sites that you may use.

 Subscribers to mailing lists

 If we hold your information on our mailing list your details will only be used by Nugent – we will never sell or swap your details or give your information to other organisations to use for their own purposes.